eniompw/GeoGuess/README.md

 - `templates/search.html`: HTML template for the search functionality.
 - `templates/404.html`: Custom 404 error page.
 - `.env`: Configuration file for environment variables (not included in repository).
+- `getID.py`: Script to fetch image IDs from Mapillary API.
+- `getImage.py`: Script to download images from Mapillary API.

 ## Features